Gaia-X-Hub-Germany/IF-Catalogue/README.md

   - What other alternatives have you looked at?
   - What are your next steps now?
 How will you scale up on the built-up knowledge?

 ### Agenda for next meeting, Tuesday 16.07.2024, 15:00-16:00
 - Welcoming new participants
+- Organizational update & Structure of this meeting
 - Additional Agenda items?
 - Contribution: Catalogue Implementation by Pontus-X (Kai Meinke)
 - AOB